-There is no need to read or scan individual samples, as an appropriate RFID reader can pick up all the RFID labels from sample in racks or plates or even a defined lab area in a single read, saving time and errors.
+There is no need to read or scan individual samples.
+An appropriate RFID reader can pick up all the RFID labels from sample in racks or plates or even a defined lab area in a single read.
+Consequently, saving on time and errors.

 Find samples / samples in batches

-Finally there is no need to pick every sample up to read the label or scan it to find missing, urgent or interesting samples.
+There is no need to pick every sample up to read the label or scan it to find missing samples.
 Just use a portable RFID reader and walk around for a match.
-Very useful for busy labs, freezers, biobanks or large storage locations saving time and reducing problems with lost samples.
+As a result, this is very useful for busy labs saving time and reducing problems with lost samples.

 Can also be combined with barcode labelling

-Using RFID does not mean dropping barcode labelling, we can design and source label stock and printers to combine the two to give you full continuity with your current systems.
+Using RFID does not mean dropping barcode labelling.
+CSols can design label stock and printers to combine the two to give you full continuity with your current systems.
 Our sample logging and labelling software routine can for example replace or enhance your existing LIMS sample entry mechanism.